jhap1982/giveituruguay/1996/1996-03-11 - Market Square Arena, Indianapolis, IN, USA/README.md

 ## Setlist

-Freaky Styley part of
+1. Freaky Styley part of
-Night of the Thumpasorus Peoples part of
+2. Night of the Thumpasorus Peoples part of
-Suck My Kiss
+3. Suck My Kiss
-Give It Away
+4. Give It Away
-Aeroplane
+5. Aeroplane
-Warped
+6. Warped
-Walkabout
+7. Walkabout
-Backwoods
+8. Backwoods
-Anarchy in the U.K. part of FLEA
+9. Anarchy in the U.K. part of FLEA
-My Friends
+10. My Friends
-Venus in Furs part of DAVE
+11. Venus in Furs part of DAVE
-Higher Ground
+12. Higher Ground
-Pea
+13. Pea
-Coffee Shop
+14. Coffee Shop
-Sound and Vision part of
+15. Sound and Vision part of
-One Big Mob
+16. One Big Mob
-Under the Bridge
+17. Under the Bridge
-Red Hot Mama part of
+18. Red Hot Mama part of
-Me and My Friends
+19. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Deep Kick
+20. Deep Kick
-Nevermind
+21. Nevermind

 ## Notes